losandes/polyn-logger/README.md

 # @polyn/logger

-@polyn/logger is an async, event based logger for NodeJS.
+@polyn/logger is an event based logger for NodeJS.

 ![block-formatter-dev-console-writer](screenshots/block-formatter-dev-console-writer.png)